sroedger/bingo/README.md

 Options in worbook were selected from some conference call bingo memes.

-Update: Apparently MAC does not have a Dictionary object which weird.
-MAC safe versions thanks to this library https://github.com/VBA-tools/VBA-Dictionary.
+Update: Apparently MAC does not have a Dictionary object which is weird.
+MAC safe version thanks to this library https://github.com/VBA-tools/VBA-Dictionary.

 ![](Bingo.gif)